jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 ## 6 China        2000 213766 1280428583
 ```

 Sometimes, a consultee came to me and asked: "I don't have missing values in my original dataframe.
-Then R said that I have missing values after I've done some data transformations.
+Then R said that I had missing values after doing some data transformations.
 What happened?"

 Here's an answer.